Eswatini: Elections

 Nominations take place at the chiefdoms.
 On the day of nomination, the name of the nominee is raised by a show of hand, and the nominee either accepts or rejects the nomination.
 If accepted, the nominee must have the support of at least ten members of that chiefdom.
 The nominations are for the position of Member of Parliament, Constituency Headman (Indvuna), and the Constituency Executive Committee (Bucopho).
 The minimum number of nominees is four and the maximum is ten.

 Primary elections also take place at the chiefdom level.
 It is by secret ballot.
 During the primary elections, the voters are given an opportunity to elect the member of the executive committee (bucopho) for that particular chiefdom.
 Aspiring members of parliament and the constituency headman are also elected from each chiefdom.
 The secondary and final elections takes place at the various constituencies called tinkhundla.
 Candidates who win primary elections in the chiefdoms are considered nominees for the secondary elections at inkhundla or constituency level.
 The nominees with majority votes become the winners and they become members of parliament or constituency headman.
 According to 2023 V-Dem Democracy indices Eswatini is 9th lowest ranked worldwide and 2nd lowest ranked electoral democracy in Africa.

 Foreign relations

 Eswatini is a member of the United Nations, the Commonwealth of Nations, the African Union, the Common Market for Eastern and Southern Africa, and the Southern African Development Community.
-As of 2019, it was the only country in Africa that has maintained ties with Taiwan and not the People's Republic of China.
+It is the only country in Africa that has maintained ties with Taiwan and not China.
+On May 2, 2026, Taiwanese President Lai Ching-te joined Deputy Prime Minister Thulisile Dladla on her return trip to Eswatini in a surprise visit that Chinese officials called a "farcical 'illegal exit'".

+In July 2025, the United States deported 5 men to Eswatini with the agreement of the Eswatini government.
+An Eswatini government spokesperson reported that the deportees were detained in solitary confinement, but declined to identify the location of the correctional institutions where they were being held or the details of the agreement between the United States and Eswatini governments.
+By October 2025, ten additional deportees had been sent from the United States to Eswatini and the Eswatini Finance Minister confirmed that the government had received $5.1 million from the United States as part of an agreement to serve as a third-country deportation location.